Intelligent-Microsystems-Lab/Network_Analysis/README.md

 ### Library Usage
 A couple steps need to be taken in order to analyze your networks with this tool.
 To follow along with this guide, view the `example` folder.
+All code required for library operation can be found in the `src` folder.

 #### Step 1: Network Definition
 The first step is to define your network in the standard Pytorch way,